JSON (xm_json)

 to_json();

-Convert the fields to JSON and put this into the $raw_event field.
-Any field having a leading dot (.) or underscore (_) will be automatically excluded unless IncludeHiddenFields directive is set to TRUE.
-The existing $raw_event field is never included in the generated JSON.
+Convert the fields to JSON and write it to the $raw_event field.
+Any field starting with a dot (.) or underscore (_) will be automatically excluded unless the IncludeHiddenFields directive is set to TRUE.
+The $raw_event core field is not included when converting fields to JSON.

 Creating and populating fields